danil/danil/danilkutkevich.en.md

 4. <span title="06.2013—08.2016">2013—2016</span>
    [Waveaccess][waveaccess.ru]

-   * Automation of certification of the therapy/medications reconciliation on Ruby on Rails and PostgreSQL.
+   * Automation of certification of the [therapy/medications reconciliation][rubycda] on Ruby on Rails and PostgreSQL.
 Healthcare Document Management System[*][medapp], more than 50 models in size

    * <span title="holiadvice.com">Telehealth system</span> on Ruby on Rails
      and PostgreSQL.
 For example, Paypal payments,